-27 Cute Puffer Coats To Help You Live Your Coziest Winter, Ever
+28 Winter-Ready Puffer Coats To Buy Now, Starting At Just $30

 For better or for worse, Hotline Bling's success is just as relevant today as it was in 2015.
-While we expect the Drake memes may never die (at least in the Twittersphere, anyway), it's also worth noting the cultural spike the music video's now famous Moncler puffer saw after its release.
+While we expect the Drake memes may never die (at least in the Twittersphere, anyway), it's also worth noting the cultural spike the music video's now-famous Moncler puffer saw after its release.
 Soon after, Demna made the streetwear staple a runway-worthy trend and we haven't looked back since.

-Once the unofficial uniform for hitting the slopes and grabbing a cocoa après-ski, puffers are now a fashion trend prioritized by everyone from Mango to Gucci.
-A far cry from the simplicity of its '80s and '90s stylized predecessors, the modern puffa coat is bigger, better, and bolder featuring new additions like built-in ties, metallic colorways, and cinched waists.
+Once the unofficial uniform for hitting the slopes and grabbing a cocoa après-ski, puffers are now a fashion trend prioritized by everyone from Aritzia to Acne Studios.
+A far cry from the simplicity of its '80s and '90s stylized predecessors, the modern puffer coat is bigger, better, and bolder featuring new additions like built-in ties, vegan leather construction, and anorak-style silhouettes.
 Embrace your coziest winter ever in one of the puffy, padded coats up ahead.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.